 Senior Experience in German

-Students who are pursuing a double major or teacher certification should work with all concerned departments to assess the feasibility of an interdisciplinary capstone.
+Students undertaking a capstone in another discipline or who are wishing to receive teacher certification should work with all concerned departments/programs to assess the feasibility of an interdisciplinary capstone.

 Required for the minor in German

-- Thirty-six units beyond GER 202, including GER 285: Advanced Composition and Conversation and GER 312: Reading Texts and Contexts.
+- Thirty-six units beyond GER 202, including GER 312: Reading Texts and Contexts.
 At least 24 of these units must be taken at Lawrence.
 Only six units taught in English may count toward the minor, but tutorials taken in conjunction with English courses may count as German credits.

 Teacher certification in German (K-12)